FRC900/TIGER/about.md

 ## About the space
-Our lab is at Northgate mall Space 101.
-To find the space, go in mall entrance 2 (closest to the movie theater) and it is the first space on your right.
+Our lab is in the Mechantronics Lab at the North Carolina School of Science and Mathematics.
+In the Hunt dorm, we share the space with robotics classes, the rocketry team, FLL teams and FTC teams.